 It is essential to preserve the shape of the original breast when performing breast implant removal surgery.
-The En Bloc technique is generally performed on ruptured implants or more complex cases.
+The En Bloc technique is generally performed on ruptured implants or in more complex cases.

-En Bloc Breast Implant Removal is a technique used by Dr Mark Doyle in which the breast implant and its surrounding scar tissue (capsule) is removed in one piece to allow your body recuperation to health.
-By removing the breast capsule and implant together, it reduces the risk of any fluid leaking into your breast tissue, for example if there has been a capsular contraction.
+En Bloc technique is used by Dr Mark Doyle in which the breast implant and its surrounding scar tissue (capsule) is removed in one piece.
+By removing the breast capsule and implant together, it reduces the risk of any fluid leaking into your breast tissue, capsular contraction being an example.

 If this isn’t possible, the implant will first be removed, followed by the capsule.